 The same program is often called Budding.
 It can be used not only for adaptation but also for times of serious changes in the company, to increase team spirit, or to improve employees' communication skills.

 Be realistic with your expectations towards new recruits' performance.
 When setting objectives for a new employee, keep in mind that, according to Gallup, worker productivity reaches its peak only 12 months after starting a new position.
 Meanwhile, during the first month in a new company, one's productivity fluctuates around 25%.
+This statistic highlights the importance of a smooth onboarding process and realistic expectations for new hire productivity.

 According to The Muse, 90% of surveyed company leaders believe that engagement strategies affect corporate performance.
 Only 25% of them, though, have a plan in place to keep their staff members motivated.

 At the same time, engagement with the team is a crucial part of the adaptation process.
-It’s sufficient to organize regular team-building activities or corporate games to have a united team and better-motivated newcomers.
+It's sufficient to organize regular team-building activities or corporate games to have a united team and better-motivated newcomers.
+This statistic underscores the importance of employee satisfaction and engagement in the onboarding process.

 What is the quickest approach to spot problems with your onboarding plan?
 Ask people who underwent the procedure.
 It's a win-win strategy: you detect the weak points in the current procedure, and workers feel heard and respected.